 Substance Use Prevention & Intervention

 The Student Assistance Prevention-Intervention Services Program (SAPISP) is a comprehensive, integrated model of services that fosters safe school environments, promotes healthy childhood development and prevents alcohol, tobacco, and other drug abuse.
-The SAPISP, operated by OSPI, places Student Assistance Professionals in schools to implement comprehensive student assistance programs that address problems associated with substance use and other at-risk behaviors.

 - Provides early alcohol and other drug prevention and intervention services to students and their families.

 - Assists in referrals to treatment providers.